Joeski88/cosynightin/README.md

 - [Gitpod](https://gitpod.io/workspaces) was used to create the workspaces.
 - [Heroku](https://id.heroku.com/) Used to deploy finished project.
 - [CIlintercheck](https://pep8ci.herokuapp.com/) Code institute Linter validator for python.
 Used to validate all python files.
+- [SQLite3](https://sqlitebrowser.org/) SQLite3 was used to import external DB for filter use.
 ---

 ## Bugs

 - Initial heroku deployment returned an error message. (solution - I forgot to add the Procfile before initial deployment)

+- Wehn trying to add the filter models/view to the browser, the code was running without an error but the view didnt appear in the browser.
+(Solution - I forgot to add the model to admin.py therefore it wasnt looking for it.)

 ![Screenshot](documentation/bug_screenshots/)